 www.HealthyHearing.com |

 Please note other manufacturers also may offer rechargeable hearing aids; these are some of the top-sellers.
 How do rechargeable hearing aids work?Rechargeable hearing aids work very similar to smartphones—you must charge them frequently to keep them functional.
 Most of them come with an easy-to-use docking station.
 Each night, just take out "your ears," plug them into the charger, and go to bed.
 By morning, they should be ready for another day of full use.
 How long do rechargeable hearing aid batteries last?They're intended to provide a full day's use before needing recharging.
 But, battery life will vary—heavy use of Bluetooth, for example, may drain the battery faster.
 The downside?
 It's pretty simple: If you can't charge your hearing aids, they won't work.
 So they don't work well for everyone, and that's where hearing aids with disposable batteries come in.
 More: Pros and cons of hearing aids with rechargeable batteries How do you charge them?Gently remove your hearing aids, clean them, and place them in the designated (left or right) docking stations.
 Left ears are typically marked blue, and right ears are marked red.
 Most chargers will have flashing lights indicating they are charging, while a solid light means they are charged.
 In newer hearing aid models, you do not need to turn them off prior to placing them in the charger.
 Standard disposable batteriesBefore rechargeable devices became standard, all hearing aids came with disposable Zinc-air "button" batteries.
-However, fewer and fewer manufacturers are using these kinds of batteries.
-For now, they're most typically used in "power" hearing aids for severe or profound hearing loss, which have higher battery demands.
+However, fewer manufacturers are using these kinds of batteries.
+They're most typically used in "power" hearing aids for severe or profound hearing loss, which have higher battery demands.
 Because zinc-air batteries are air-activated, a factory-sealed sticker allows them to remain inactive until it is removed.
 Once peeled from the back of the battery, oxygen will interact with the zinc in the battery and “turn it on.”
 To get the best performance from a zinc-air battery, wait about one minute after removing the sticker to fully activate before placing it in the hearing device.
 Replacing the sticker will not deactivate the battery, so once the sticker is removed, the battery will remain in an active state until the power is drained.
 Zinc-air batteries remain stable for up to three years when stored in a room temperature, dry environment.
 Storing zinc-air batteries in the refrigerator has no benefits and could cause condensation to form under the sticker, which could reduce battery life prematurely.
 Traditionally hearing aid batteries were produced using trace amounts of mercury to assist with conductivity and stabilize internal components, but mercury is no longer used in hearing aid batteries.
 (Key: BTE=behind the ear, ITE=in the ear, RITE=receiver in the ear; ITC=in the canal; CIC=completely in the canal.)
 Sizes of disposable hearing aid batteriesHearing aids come in many different sizes and styles and with different power needs.
 Larger hearing aids require larger batteries.
-Additionally, hearing aids for people with severe or profound hearing loss typically require more power and larger batteries.
 There are four sizes of hearing aid button batteries available on the market.
 The sizes from smallest to largest are: 10, 312, 13 and 675.
 Hearing aid batteries are all smaller than the diameter of a dime:

 Color-coding for disposable hearing aid batteriesBecause size differences may be hard to notice and difficult to remember, battery packaging is color-coded so finding and purchasing the correct ones is easier.